iToolsBT vs GFaker vs QPin: Hardware GPS Spoofer Showdown 2026

 We tested all three for 30 days each on Pokémon GO:

-The Cooldown Difference: Qpin's built-in cooldown timer prevents accidental violations.
+The Cooldown Difference: QPin's built-in cooldown timer prevents accidental violations.
 With iToolsBT and GFaker, you need external timers or discipline.

 7. Purchase Experience & Support